-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
+That’s why more people are looking to add devices like a Nest to their homes.
 If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Monroe.

-With everything from automatic scheduling to optimizing energy efficiency, Nest is designed to make home climate control effortless.
+With everything from automatic scheduling to optimizing energy efficiency, Nest makes controlling the climate of your home effortless.

 • Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
 This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

 If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
 Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi